 The Taj Mahal is without a doubt one of the most beautiful monuments ever built.
 We have all seen it a thousand times in photos: the white marble dome and minarets reflected in the pool or shining brightly against the night sky.
 And yet…only when you see it with your own eyes you will truly appreciate this wonder of the world.
-Here are a few tips for visiting the Taj Mahal and making your experience even more memorable.
+Here are my top tips for visiting the Taj Mahal and making your experience even more memorable.

 The Taj was built by Shah Jahan as a mausoleum for his beloved third wife, Mumtaz Mahal, who died giving birth to their 14th child in 1631.
 Construction of the Taj Mahal began the following year and it is believed that the main building was completed in just eight years.
 Following the death of Shah Jahan in 1666, he was buried alongside Mumtaz.